REST client (zero dependencies)

 • AI functions — Embeddings, text generation, classification, and summarization

-• CDC streaming — Real-time change-data-capture event subscriptions (gRPC / WebSocket)
+• CDC streaming — Real-time change-data-capture event subscriptions over gRPC, plus experimental streaming helpers in some SDKs